Europe eyes buoying banks to weather debt storm

 Deutsche Bank Chief Executive Josef Ackermann is against any role for the state in his own bank's capital position and has ruled out a capital increase.

-A Deutsche Bank spokesman on Saturday referred to Ackermann's long-standing public position and declined further comment.
+A Deutsche Bank spokesman Saturday referred to Ackermann's long-standing public position and declined further comment.

 The chief financial officer of Deutsche Bank unit, Deutsche Postbank, said he expected the 21 percent haircut on Greek bonds that international banks agreed to take as part of a EU-brokered debt relief deal in July would not be enough.